 Training Science Teachers

-To improve science education in New Jersey schools, a team of five Montclair State faculty members will implement a five-year project that will train science teachers and support scientific research in the classroom.
+To improve science education in New Jersey schools, a team of five Montclair State faculty members will implement a five-year project starting in 2013 that will train science teachers and support scientific research in the classroom.

 The project, the WIPRO Science Education Fellowship Program, is supported by a $1.3 million grant from WIPRO, an India-based IT corporation.